GenVC: Self-Supervised Zero-Shot Voice Conversion: Conclusions

 \section{Conclusions}

 This paper introduces GenVC, a self-supervised zero-shot voice conversion system designed to leverage in-the-wild data for training.
-Compared to other LM-based approaches, it features a simpler structure and eliminates the need for external supervised models.
-It effectively learns the disentanglement of linguistic content from speaker-specific attributes without relying on supervised models.
+Unlike other LM-based approaches, GenVC adopts a simpler architecture and does not rely on external supervised models to disentangle linguistic content and speaker-specific attributes.
 Our experimental results show that GenVC delivers outstanding voice cloning capability while maintaining naturalness competitive with state-of-the-art zero-shot voice conversion systems.
 Moreover, GenVC effectively modifies the prosodic characteristics of the source speech, significantly enhancing privacy preservation in anonymization applications.